PersonalizedTravelMonitor/Documents/00-Remarks.md

 This is the text of the project as proposed on [the Score website](http://score-contest.org/2018/projects/ptm.php).

-More and more applications are available, provided for example by transport operators such as railway companies, metropolitan of regional transportation authorities, that provide real-time information to users when disruptions occur in their networks.
+More and more applications are available, provided for example by transport operators such as railway companies, metropolitan or regional transportation authorities, that provide real-time information to users when disruptions occur in their networks.
 Typically, however, these applications provide generic information, in a “one size fits all” approach, where every user receives the same notifications.

 The goal of the project is to develop a system that allows users to receive targeted, personalized information only when their routes of interest are affected by the disruptions, and only at the right time (for example, a disruption that occurs in a metro line when the user is out of town is of no interest to the user).
 The students are expected to identify one or more transport operators of interest, identify the available sources of information concerning disruptions (which might also be user-generated information spread through social networks, possibly through functions available on the application itself), and to create a system that provides users with information that is as accurate, timely and personalized as possible.
 Students are encouraged to interact with transport operators and potential users of the system to gather their expectations and needs concerning such a system.